 Start with the fundamental questions about the theme of their headshot photograph.

 Use all of the information you can get to create a rough sketch of how their portrait would look.
+For example, if the client tells you they want a headshot for their LinkedIn – then you might already picture them wearing a nice dress shirt with a white background.

 Then slowly ask more detailed questions regarding how formal or unconventional they want their headshot to be.